mashgin/deep_learning_tutorial_with_caffe/README.md

 Then, we execute `./classify.py.` This will show you to what level of accuracy it was able to learn during training. (hopefully : `Accuracy: 100.00%`)

 If you execute `./classify.py 1` you can see first hand the images we want to classify and the networks output.
-(Press any key to continue to the next image) (Currently images not displaying...working on it!)
+(Press any key to continue to the next image).
+If you're having trouble getting the images to pop up see the [Docker.md](https://github.com/mashgin/deep_learning_tutorial_with_caffe/blob/master/Docker.md) for a cure ;).

 Now that we roughly know what’s happening let’s actually build the Neural Net and look at the code.